Before you start

 Please save an up-to-date copy of your resume in the application zip folder.

 No specific template is provided for your resume, so you can use your existing format.

-As part of your application package, you must get two references: academic and personal.
+As part of your application package, you must obtain an academic reference.

-The application package includes a template for each type of reference; you should email the appropriate template (academic or personal) to the persons you have identified in the application form.
+The application package includes a reference template; you should email the template to the person(s) you have identified in the application form.

-Your referees must return the completed template directly to firstname.lastname@example.org with your name as the email's subject.
+Your referees must return the completed template directly to you so you may include it on your study abroad application form.

 Study Abroad application package

 You will be required to download and complete the following documents as part of your application.Study abroad student application form